tyrw/css-tricks-react-auth/README.md

 ### Signup, login, and password reset with Userfront

-First, create a Userfront account at https://userfront.com.
+Go ahead and create a Userfront account at https://userfront.com.
 This will give you a signup form, login form, and password reset form you can use for the next steps.

 In the Toolkit section of your Userfront dashboard, you can find the instructions for installing your signup form:

 ![Userfront installation instructions](https://res.cloudinary.com/component/image/upload/v1614094834/permanent/instructions-react.png)

-Follow the instructions by installing the Userfront react package with:
+Follow the instructions by installing the Userfront React package with:

 ```js
 npm install @userfront/react --save
 npm start
 ```

-Then add the form to your home page by importing and initializing Userfront, and then updating the `Home()` function to render the form.
+Add the signup form to your home page by importing and initializing Userfront, and then updating the `Home()` function to render the signup form.

 ```js
 // src/App.js